Co-founder and Chief Scientific Advisor

 As the advent of the high throughput sequencing technologies resulted in an ever-growing wealth of genomic data, she joined the La Jolla Institute for Allergy and Immunology, where she analyzed human transcriptomics data to understand immune responses to vaccination and infectious diseases, such as dengue and whooping cough.

-Senior Director of Single Cells Systems Biology and Lead Scientist.
-Computational and Experimental Biology
+Senior Director of Single Cell Systems Pharmacology and Lead Scientist, Computational and Experimental Biology

 Dr. Laise holds a master’s degree in Biology and a PhD in Nonlinear Dynamics and Complex Systems (School of informatics, Dept. of Engineering) both from the University of Florence, Italy.